CodeTheCity/aliss/README.md

 Over CodetheCity8 weekend team ALISS focused on three use cases, focused on one of those, documented the User Experience of the human / chatbot interaction.
 Based upon the first use case, a template chatbot was selected, UI and Voice, a fixed or rigid set of rules/logic was coded to produce the workflow and finally data was retrieved from the ALISS data API based upon keyword and location.
 This produced a lot of learning and basis to free up the chatbot to many use cases.

+The Use case Demo

+1.  type   yes  (small letters only)   type yes
+2.  type yes   type no
+3.  type no   type  anxiety   type  Aberdeen  (note capital A)

 GOING FORWARD
 ==============